Adity20/picaso/README.md

 4. The AI model generates a response, which is sent back to the frontend.
 5. The response is displayed to the user in a chat format.

----
-Made with ❤️ by Naman Singla 🚀